 Who organises College Awareness Week?

 College Awareness Week is a multi-organisational and collaborative initiative involving a wide range of stakeholders, including schools, HEIs, museums, libraries and businesses.
-Here are just some of the organisations that partner with the campaign: the Higher Education Authority, the National Association of Principals and Deputy Principals and the Confederation of Student Services Ireland.
+Here are just some of the organisations that partner with the campaign: the Higher Education Authority, the National Association of Principals and Deputy Principals and Trinity College Dublin.